z0rr0/blog/posts/go-generators/go_generators.md

 }
 ```

-Many consumers can safety read generator’s data from channel, but it should be slowly due to internal locks, we will check this later.
+Many consumers can safety read generator’s data from a channel, but it should be slowly due to internal locks, we will check this later.

 ### Function generator